 - Affiliation with the University of Washington (UW) and the UW FM Residency Network - we are the largest residency program in the largest FM residency network in US

-- All core faculty complete the UW Faculty Development Fellowship
+- Taught to teach: All core faculty complete the UW Faculty Development Fellowship

 What is new and innovative at the residency?